Marazion: Modern history

+The Penwith area, which includes Marazion, was one of the last areas where the Cornish language survived as the vernacular language of the population, but the number of native speakers gradually diminished as the population adopted the English language.
+A John Nancarrow from Marazion, who survived into the 1790s, was said to be one of the last known native speakers of Cornish.

-The West Cornwall Railway opened Marazion railway station on 11 March 1852 and its goods yard handled a large volume of perishable traffic – fish, fruit and vegetables – from the surrounding farms and harbours.
+The West Cornwall Railway opened Marazion railway station on 11 March 1852 and its goods yard handled a large volume of perishable traffic – fish, fruit, and vegetables – from the surrounding farms and harbours.
 Marazion station closed to passenger traffic in October 1964 and to freight in December 1965.
 For many years the site of the closed station was home to Pullman railway carriages which were used as camping coaches.
 The site, though not conveniently located, is on Cornwall's still-operating passenger main-line, so there are aspirations to re-open it.